PremYekkali/DemoToken/README.md

 * Pausing or upgrade mechanisms
 * `holderCount` is a custom feature and not part of the ERC20 standard

-Do **not** use this contract in production without additional features and a security audit.
+Do **not** use this contract in a production environment without a security audit.

 ---